ibm-cloud-architecture/refarch-kc/docs/deployments/iks.md

 * [Kubernetes Service](https://cloud.ibm.com/containers-kubernetes/catalog/cluster)
 * [Streaming Analytics Service](https://cloud.ibm.com/catalog/services/streaming-analytics)
 * [Event Streams](https://cloud.ibm.com/catalog/services/event-streams)
-* And if you want to use the container service with springboot and postgresql, you need [postegresql]()
+* And if you want to use the container service with springboot and postgresql, you need [postgresql](https://cloud.ibm.com/catalog/services/databases-for-postgresql)

-At the high level the deployed solution will look like the following:
+At the high level the deployed solution will look like in the following figure:

 ![ic-deployment](ic-deployment.png)